Herbert Nitsch: Free Immersion and Variable Weight

-Later that same year in December at the Dean's Blue Hole in Bahamas, Nitsch broke three world records: Variable Weight at 142 m; Free Immersion at 112 m; and Constant Weight at 123 m.
+In December of 2009 at the Dean's Blue Hole in the Bahamas, Nitsch broke three world records in three subsequent days: Variable Weight at 142 m; Free Immersion at 112 m; and Constant Weight at 123 m.

+Retirement

-During his last competition before retiring from competitive freediving in April 2010 at Vertical Blue, again at the Dean's Blue Hole in Bahamas, Nitsch set another three world records.
+During his last competition before retiring from competitive freediving, in April 2010 at Vertical Blue again at the Dean's Blue Hole in Bahamas, Nitsch set another three world records.
 He landed two subsequent ones in Free Immersion at 114 m and 120 m, and a world record in Constant Weight at 124 m.

-Nitsch focused solely on the "No Limit" events after this, in which the record attempts fall outside of regulated competition.
+Nitsch focused solely on the No Limit discipline after this, in which the record attempts fall outside of regulated competition.

+No Limit freediving

+Nitsch holds the No-Limits record and the title of "Deepest man on Earth" in which the diver uses a weighted sled to descend as far as possible and uses an air-filled balloon or other buoyancy device to return to the surface.

+World record

+Nitsch set the No Limit world record in Spetses, Greece in June 2007 when he descended to 214 m, beating his own subsequent records of respectively 172 m,183 m, and 185 m.

+Later attempt and serious injury

 In 2012, Nitsch returned to the "No Limit" category in the waters off Santorini, Greece, with a project labeled "Extreme 800", aiming for a depth of 244 m.

-Following extensive training using an innovative torpedo-type sled design of very high descend and ascend speed, on 6 June Nitsch managed to reach a depth of 253.2 m, a Guinness World Record, but ten minutes after the dive he began experiencing serious symptoms of decompression sickness.
+Following extensive training using an innovative torpedo-type sled design of very high descend and ascend speed, on 6 June 2012, Nitsch managed to reach a depth of 253.2 m, a Guinness World Record, but ten minutes after the dive he began experiencing serious symptoms of decompression sickness.
 Nitsch temporarily fell asleep due to nitrogen narcosis during the last part of the ascent (as opposed to through oxygen starvation), and woke up prior to reaching the surface.
 Following a planned post-dive decompression, breathing medical oxygen at a shallow depth, he signaled to his support team that he felt much weaker than normal and his condition was assessed as critical enough to require an air transfer to a pre-alerted decompression chamber in Athens, where he received treatment.
 He incurred multiple brain strokes due to severe decompression sickness.
 He subsequently received extensive decompression treatment in Germany.

 The initial prognosis was that he would need home care and be unable to walk without assistance.
 However, through extensive rehabilitation, he made a strong recovery.
 He still has balance and coordination problems on land, but does not experience them underwater.
 He continues to deep free-dive.

+Other career

+Nitsch also worked as a pilot and Captain for Tyrolean Airways for fifteen years.
+He flew full-time from 1995 until 2008, and thereafter part-time until late 2010.